-A new federal overtime regulation is on the horizon that could make over a million more Americans eligible for overtime—which might mean a steep hike in costs for employers.
+A new federal overtime rule just made over a million more Americans eligible for overtime—which might mean a steep hike in costs for employers.

 Fall in love with modern payroll

-The proposal would take the salary threshold from $455 per week (as established in 2004) to $679 per week.
-That’s a new qualifying salary level of $35,308 per year.
-The proposed rule also calls for periodic reviews and updates to the salary threshold.
+The new overtime rule takes the salary threshold from $455 per week (as established in 2004) to $684 per week.
+That’s a new qualifying salary level of $35,568 per year.
+Employers have until January 1, 2020 before it goes into effect.

-Employers currently need to comply with the Fair Labor Standards Act, which says that certain salaried employees—for example, managers and those with advanced knowledge “in a field of science or learning” such as medicine—are exempt from being able to earn overtime pay if they make:
+Employers need to comply with the Fair Labor Standards Act, which says that certain salaried employees—for example, managers and those with advanced knowledge “in a field of science or learning” such as medicine—are exempt from being able to earn overtime pay if they make above specific salary thresholds.

-An Obama-era rule change would have roughly doubled that level, requiring employers to pay overtime to salaried employees unless they make:
+A separate rule proposed during the Obama-era would have roughly doubled the previous level, requiring employers to pay overtime to salaried employees unless they make:

 - More than $913 per week; or